benjamin-dcs/gauge-card-pro/README.md

 ![image](https://github.com/user-attachments/assets/f1208185-ec93-4499-ba05-119300df90f8)

 ## Configuration variables
+> [!IMPORTANT]
+> When using the Visual Editor to empty one or more of the parameters, there often is some yaml-code left which prevents the default value of working.
+For example, when emptying `value`, in yaml there's `value: ""` left.
+In this case the default will not work.
+Please delete the line entirely from your yaml-code

 | Name                  | Type                                                 | Default                                       | Description                                                                                                                        | [Templatable](https://www.home-assistant.io/docs/configuration/templating/) |
 | :-------------------- | :--------------------------------------------------- | :-------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------- |